wpCraftz/postCrafts/readme.txt

 Yes, but it is a Gutenberg Post Block plugin.
 It displays the dynamic post on your page.

+= Can I use these blocks with any WordPress theme? =

+Yes, the PostCrafts - Advanced PostGrid Blocks are designed to seamlessly integrate with any WordPress theme.

 = Where can I request new features? =

 We are available on the WordPress support forum.